Argos Black Friday deals 2019: sale on NOW means cheap Lego and more

 There will also be an Argos Cyber Monday sale on 2 December – the Argos Cyber Monday page is live now, if a little sparsely populated.

-Ahead of Black Friday, Argos is currently running a Crazy Codes sale where the store is offering a discount on a different toy brand every week until Christmas Eve so that could be perfect if you're buying Christmas gifts for kids.
+Argos is also currently running a Crazy Codes sale where the store is offering a discount on a different toy brand every week until Christmas Eve so that could be perfect if you're buying Christmas gifts for kids.

 From Wednesday 20 November to Tuesday 26 November, the Crazy Code discount applies to Disney Frozen, Star Wars and Marvel Avengers toys, and you can get 20% off the selected range by entering the discount code STAR20 at the checkout.
 Some highlights from the sale: LEGO Marvel Avengers War Machine Buster Building Set is reduced from £27 to £21.60, Disney Frozen 2 Sing-Along Boombox reduced from £25 to £20 and LEGO Star Wars AT-ST Raider Building Set reduced from £50 to £40.
 That's the kids' Christmas shopping sorted!